swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 ## Introduction

-Checking whether a specific platform is **not** available is necessary when an API is *completely* different across versions.
-The most common example is how building an iOS app's main `UIWindow` changed with the introduction of `SceneDelegates`; While a basic `AppDelegate` app needs to setup its window when the app finishes launching, apps that support `SceneDelegate` should instead do it *later* in the app's lifecycle, more specifically, when the AppDelegate connects the app's main `UIScene`.
-This extreme difference in behavior cannot be conveyed by a simple if/else statement, instead requiring a *negative* check in the AppDelegate to indicate that you should only build the window if the user is **not** running iOS 13.
-Currently, this is only achievable through a workaround.
+Swift historically supported the `#availability` keyword to check if a specific symbol **is** available for usage, but not the opposite.
+In this proposal, we'll present cases where checking for the **unavailability** of something is necessary, the ugly workaround needed to achieve it today and how a new attribute could improve it.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/support-negative-availability-literals/39946)

 ## Motivation

-## Readability

-Because the `#availability` literal is not parsed as an expression, it cannot be negated through regular means (`!`/`== false`).
-The current way to achieve a negative availability check is to make use of the the `else` portion of a regular check:
+Checking whether a specific platform/symbol is **not** available is necessary when the changes made to an API are so extreme that you cannot represent it in a simple if/else statement.
+The most common example is how building an iOS app's main `UIWindow` changed with the introduction of `SceneDelegates`; While a basic iOS 12 `AppDelegate` app sets up its window when the app finishes launching, apps that support `SceneDelegates` should instead do it *later* in the app's lifecycle -- more specifically, when the AppDelegate connects the app's main `UIScene`.
+Since this happens outside the usual `didFinishLaunching` flow, this extreme difference in behavior cannot be conveyed by a simple if/else statement.
+Instead, the `AppDelegate` will require a *negative* platform check that makes it sure it's only building the window if the user is **not** running iOS 13.

 ```swift
 // if NOT in iOS 13, load the window.